mathewgomas-alfred/mathewgomas.io/reference_manual/popup-palette.rst

 .. image:: /images/popup-palette-detail.svg

-As shown in the image above, the pop-up palette has the following tools and quick access shortcuts integrated into it
+As shown in the image above, the pop-up palette has the following tools and quick access shortcuts integrated into it.

 - Foreground color and Background color indicators on the top left of the palette.
 - A canvas rotation circular slider, which can help the artist quickly rotate the canvas while painting.